hasura/react-apollo-todo/react-apollo/tutorial/app/basic/fetch-private/SetupApollo.md

 />
 ```

-The only new chane is that, we are wrapping our route component with provideClient.
+The only new change is that, we are wrapping our route component with provideClient.

 Now, let's ensure that this client is passed on to our child components.